 Merrill, based in New York, underwrote and sold the securities as part of its business of structuring collateralized-debt obligations, or CDOs, Teva said in its complaint filed yesterday in federal court in New York.
 Bank of America, based in Charlotte, North Carolina, acquired Merrill in January.

 “Teva has suffered staggering losses as a result of its purchase of CDO auction-rate notes and other auction-rate securities structured and underwritten by Merrill,” Petah Tikva, Israel-based Teva said in its complaint.

-Citigroup Inc. (C), UBS AG, Goldman Sachs Group Inc. (MER), Merrill and at least four other underwriters last year agreed to repurchase more than $50 billion in debt to settle regulatory claims they improperly touted the investments as safe, cash-like investments.
+Citigroup Inc. (C:US), UBS AG, Goldman Sachs Group Inc. (MER:US), Merrill and at least four other underwriters last year agreed to repurchase more than $50 billion in debt to settle regulatory claims they improperly touted the investments as safe, cash-like investments.
 Banks managing the auctions abandoned the $330 billion market in February 2008, stranding thousands of investors who could no longer sell the securities.

 The settlements didn’t typically cover large companies that bought auction-rate securities for their treasuries.

 Shirley Norton, a Bank of America spokeswoman, didn’t return a call for comment on Teva’s suit.